Tinashe-Austin/Tinashe-Austin/README.md

 - 👋 Hi, I’m @Tinashe-Austin
-- 👀 I’m interested in all things code
-- 🌱 I’m currently learning a lot :)
+- 👀 I’m currently working on a portfolio website learning about DevOps
-- 💞️ I’m looking to collaborate on ...
+  Intereted in AI and Machine Learning

-- 📫 How to reach me ...
+- 📫 How to reach me tinashe.austin@tuks.co.za

 <!---
 Tinashe-Austin/Tinashe-Austin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.